mrchu39/fritz-classification/README.md

 - [x] Include additional classification techniques using photometry.
 - [ ] Include RCF checking through the API and with photometry curves.
 (This is being looked into but may be challenging as it takes significantly longer to do it through API.)
+- [ ] Assigning SEDM follow-ups for noisy data or as addition with RCF checking.

 ## Changelog